 Tillage’s definition of success depends on working the soil at the right moisture level.
 The ideal moisture level will allow you to work the soil to a fine aggregate with as few passes as possible, while minimizing soil loss to the wind.
 The specific moisture level that is ideal will vary depending on your soil type and the type of tillage equipment you are using.

 If you are new to tillage in your area, it is helpful to talk to experienced local farmers.
 They can give you advice on the ideal moisture level for your soil type and the best way to achieve it.
 If you are still unsure about the moisture level, you can do a few trial passes and observe the results.
 If the soil is too wet, it will be difficult to work and you may end up compacting the soil.
-If the soil is too dry, it will be difficult to break up and you may not be able to achieve a fine aggregate.
+Conversely, if the soil is too dry, it will be difficult to break up and you may not be able to achieve a fine aggregate.

 It is better to wait a week if you are not sure about the moisture level.
 Tillage that is done in the wrong moisture conditions can be more harmful than doing no tillage at all.